Therapy Toronto Canada: Psychotherapy Self-referral Service for Toronto and the GTA Need help? Speak to us...

 Contemplative Psychotherapy

-Contemplative psychotherapy is the blending of Western psychotherapy with Buddhist awareness practices.
+Contemplative psychotherapy is the blending of Western psychotherapy with Buddhist awareness and mindfulness practices.

 COTO